mejo-/nextcloud-appstore-action/README.md

-# Nextcloud app store action
+# Nextcloud app store metadata action

 Get metadata of the latest version of an app from Nextcloud app store.